 Other commonly reported side effects can include:

 Allergic reaction is also possible and may require medical attention.

 Waismann Method Offers Opiate-Free Solution to Oxymorphone Addiction

 Patients who take oxymorphone for a prolonged period may develop a tolerance which can lead to overuse or abuse.
-Once addiction develops, medical detox becomes a necessity.
+Once addiction develops, medical detox usually becomes a necessity.

 The Waismann Method of rapid detox has offered hope and recovery for more than a decade to thousands of patients who develop opiate addiction.
 For many it’s an accidental addiction that develops.
 Our safe, humane and discreet program allows patients to be in and out of the hospital in days with our medical procedure.
-The procedure itself takes less than two hours and intravenous medications are used to cleanse opiates from patients’ opiate receptors.
+The rapid detox procedure itself takes less than two hours and intravenous medications are used to cleanse opiates from patients’ opiate receptors.

 The withdrawal phase is accelerated and occurs while patients are under deep sedation.
 They awake opiate-free and are unaware of the accelerated withdrawal that occurred while they were under.
 They are closely monitored for a few days and are given a prescription for a daily dose of the opioid antagonist Naltrexone for up to a year.
 We also include a few days of continuous care at our exclusive recovery facility Domus Retreat.